AkanshuDutt/Kaira-It-Soultion/README.md

 Scalable Structure: Component-based architecture in React for better reusability and maintainability.

 This project helped in strengthening my understanding of React concepts such as components, props, state management, routing, and integration with APIs.
-It was designed as a practical learning project while exploring frontend development.
+It was designed as a practical learning project while exploring frontend development.....!